FirelyTeam/firely-docs/vonk/architecture.rst

 ---------------------

 Many of the FHIR interactions require access to a repository of resources.
 E.g. ``create`` must be able to store a resource, whereas ``search`` must be able to query resources and retrieve the results.
 In Vonk, the middleware components that implement these interactions access the repository through interfaces.
-There are four different interfaces for different parts of the `FHIR RESTful API`_.
+There are two different interfaces for different parts of the `FHIR RESTful API`_.

 .. code-block:: csharp

-    IResourceReadRepository     //for read and vread
-    IResourceChangeRepository   //for create and update
+    IChangeRepository           //for create, update and delete
-    ISearchRepository           //for all types of search
+    ISearchRepository           //for all types of search, read and history
-    IHistoryRepository          //for system -, type -, and instance history.

-In many scenarios, a custom implementation does not need to implement all the interactions.
-For example, many implementations will be read-only.
+In many scenarios, read-only access is sufficient, and you only need to implement the ISearchRepository.
-That is why these functionalities are split into the interfaces.
-You only need to implement the ones you actually support.
+In that implementation you can choose which of the search parameters you want to support, and whether to expose versions and deleted resources.

 These interfaces enable you to implement a Vonk FHIR Facade.
 And they enable us to support database engines as diverse as MongoDB, SQL Server and in-memory.